No one will use your shiny new software if they don’t know how, no matter how good it is.

 Either way, both people creating and reading the docs will have a great user experience.

-If you want to see whether Archbee would be a good tool for documenting your software, you can sign up for a three-week free trial.
+If you want to see whether Archbee would be a good tool for documenting your software, you can sign up for a free plan for minimalistic software documentation needs.

 Bit.ai is a document-sharing platform with specialized features tailored for IT teams, such as document and workplace collaboration.